eluzix/claritus-website/content/_index.md

 pricingTitle: Transparent & Simple Pricing

+pricingText: Claritus offers our customers an exceptional solution for a fair, and low subscription cost.
+There will never be hidden fees or costs.
+We believe in being transparent and up front with our customers at all times.
-pricingText: Try Claritus free for 14 days - no credit card needed.
-Upon completing your free trial, you can choose from one of the following plans.
+  <br/><br/>Try Claritus free for 14 days - no credit card required

 ---